-Jalebi – Spiral Shaped Indian Sweet are one of the most popular sweets within the Indian community.
-The shape of the jalebis is mostly spiral and it’s made from a variation of flours depending on tradition.
+Jalebi are Spiral Shaped Indian Sweets.
+They are one of the most popular sweets within the Indian community.
+It’s made from a variation of flours depending on tradition.
 In some parts of India, it’s made from gram flour, in some parts from urad dall flour and in some places from plain flour.
-Most jalebis are small but I have seen large jalebis made the size of a large pizza for some Parsi friends when they were celebrating their New Year.
+I made these using plain flour.

 Jalebis are best eaten fresh and warm.
 Most tend to go soft and limp if left around overnight.
-Gujarati’s like to have jalebi and lamba gathia with Sambharo, chutney and fried chillies for the Sunday brunch.
-For those of you living in London and Leicester will have seen the Queues outside the Gujarati takeaways on Sunday mornings.
+Traditionally jalebis are served with lamba gathia with Sambharo, chutney and fried chillies for the Sunday brunch.
+For those of you living in London and Leicester will have seen the Queues outside some Indian Sweets and savouries shops on Sunday mornings.

 Ingredients for about 20 jalebis